itsays-zqc/my-website/docs/examples/Active_Device/index.md

     "advanced": {"non_linear_solver": "Newton", "linear_solver": "MUMPS", "max_iterations": 50}})
 ```

+Description:

-`genrate`:
+- `genrate`:

   - `genrate_path`--Here it's not empty, meaning that the file at the path will be imported to the `OEDevice` solver
   - `coordinate_unit`--Set the coordinate unit in the gfile
   - `field_length_unit`--Set the length unit in the generation rate unit in the gfile
   - `source_fraction`--Set the scaling factor for the light power.
 The imported optical generation rate will be multiplied by this factor first, and then be used to solve the carrier transport

 <br/>